Nividhitha99/ENPM818R_Group3/CONTRIBUTING.md

 ### Making Changes

-1. Create a branch f
+1. Create a branch from `main` using the naming convention: `member-number-feature-name`
 2. Make your changes
 3. Write/update tests
 4. Update documentation if needed